sems/dynamic_list_item/README.md

 The `DynamicListItem` widget has the following parameters:

-- `@required title`: Used for the primary label in the list item.
+- `@required String title`: Used for the primary label in the list item.
 - `trailing`: Trailing content within the list item.
 For example, an icon or a switch widget.
 - `callback`: Function which is called if the list item is pressed.
 Can also be read as an `onTap`.
 - `position`: Specified position within the gi\ven list (overall).
-This applies the right styling according to the platforms default (currently only iOS 15).
+This applies the right styling according to the platforms default; including `Divider`'s.
+- `style`: Custom styling for the list items.
+Think of text styles, color, etc.
+- `alwaysUseFlutterTextStyle`: Which can be used as an 'override switch'.
+This ignores _almost_ all (default) styling this package provides.
+By enabling this override, Flutter's default styling will be applied.

 ### Examples